Which of the following is a property of the standard normal distr... | Study Prep in Pearson+

 1

-Recall the definition of the standard normal distribution: it is a normal distribution with a mean of 0 and a standard deviation of 1.
+Identify the key parameters of the standard normal distribution: the mean (\mu) and the standard deviation (\sigma).
+For the standard normal distribution, \mu = 0 and \sigma = 1.

-Understand that the standard normal distribution is symmetric about its mean, so it is not skewed to the right or left.
+Understand the shape and properties of the standard normal distribution: it is symmetric about the mean, so it is not skewed to the right or left.

-Recognize that the standard normal distribution is defined for all real numbers, not just positive values.

-Remember that the variance of the standard normal distribution is the square of the standard deviation, which is 1, so the variance is exactly 1, not less than 1.

 Watch next